-- wind speeds greater than 3 m/s at 10 metres above ground level; - stability category F temperature inversion and with wind speeds greater than 2 m/s at 10 metres above ground level; or - stability category G temperature inversion conditions.
+- wind speeds greater than 3 m/s at 10 m above ground level; - stability category F temperature inversion conditions and with wind speeds greater than 2 m/s at 10 m above ground level; or - stability category G temperature inversion conditions.

-For this assessment, the recorded $L{Amax}$ has been used as a conservative estimate of the $L{A1,1 \text{ minute}}$ .
-The INP application notes state that the EPA accepts sleep disturbance analysis based on either the $L{A1,1 \text{ minute}}$ or $L{Amax}$ metrics (EPA 2013), with the $L{Amax}$ resulting in a more conservative assessment of site noise emissions.
+For this assessment, the recorded L{Amax} has been used as a conservative estimate of the $L{A1,1\,minute}$.
+The INP application notes state that the EPA accepts sleep disturbance analysis based on either the $L{A1,1\,minute}$ or L{Amax} metrics (EPA 2013), with the L{Amax} resulting in a more conservative assessment of site noise emissions.

 The PA states that modification factor corrections in the INP application notes (2017) shall be applied to the measured mine noise levels where applicable.
-The INP application notes INP state that Fact Sheet C of the NPFI (EPA 2017) now applies for the application of modifying factors.
+The INP application notes state that Fact Sheet C of the NPfI (EPA 2017) now applies for the application of modifying factors.